 C: Hearing Officer

 non-homestead real property where the value is equal to or greater than $1

-million qualifies for an appeal to a Hearing Officer.
+million qualifies for an appeal to a hearing officer.

-property appraisers or state certified residential real property
+property appraisers or state-certified residential real property

 Georgia Real Estate Appraisers Board, and who have received the necessary

 training by the Georgia Real Estate Appraises Board.

 hearing officer, although the taxpayer is responsible for any additional costs

 they choose to encounter, such as legal representation and appraisal fees.